Core Architecture Cost Mapping Systems

 JOIN bom_tree bt ON b.parent_recipe_id = bt.child_id

-WHERE b.child_type = 'SUBRECIPE'
+WHERE bt.child_type = 'SUBRECIPE'

-AND b.child_id::text <> ALL(bt.path) -- Prevent infinite loops
+AND b.child_id::text <> ALL(bt.path) -- cycle guard

 )

-child_id AS ingredient_id,
+SELECT child_id AS ingredient_id,

 SUM(raw_quantity) AS total_raw_qty,